rachancheet/Windows-usage-limiter/README.md

     * Press 'win'+'r'
     * type shell:startup
     * This is the startup folder.
-2. Make sure python is installed
+2. Make sure python is installed.
-3. Set .pyw file to open with python
+3. Set .pyw file to open with python:
+    * Right click Break.pyw.
+    * open with.
+    * select python

+## Some points
+* The program is pretty unstoppable unless u end task python from taskmanager.
+* Closing the countdown timer will shutdown windows automatically.
+* To dodge the countdown you can sign out of windows and then sign back in.

+* You can increase the countdown time by changing the countdown_min in the start of the code.